 All applicants must complete and submit the following questionnaire at least one week prior to their scheduled interview date.
 The questionnaire helps us to understand the applicant’s interest and commitment to the studio program.

 The portfolio is designed to assess your skill level to help instructors increase your chances of success in your studio program.
 KSA is looking for a demonstration of visual awareness, creativity and technical skill.
 The portfolio pieces may be of any medium and they need not be specific to studio preference.
-Applicants should give special attention to the following guidelines when preparing their portfolios.

 The number of pieces in an applicant's portfolio will vary depending on the manner in which the applicant works.
-Generally, the admissions committee would like to see a minimum of eight and a maximum of twenty-four pieces.
+Generally, the admissions committee would like to see a minimum of six and a maximum of twenty-four pieces.

 Two-dimensional works may be presented in their original form.
 Three-dimensional pieces or any works on a large scale should not be brought to the interview but represented by slides or photographs.